-On the day of the inspection, the RP was a locum pharmacist who worked regularly at the pharmacy.
-There was also a second pharmacist who was focussing on the provision of NHS services.
-There were six dispensers and two medicines counter assistants (MCAs).
-A further member of the team was employed to carry out the NHS Health Checks service.
+On the day of the inspection, the RP was an employed pharmacist who worked regularly at the pharmacy.
+There was a second pharmacist, who was the superintendent pharmacist, who worked in the pharmacy four days each week, but they were not working that day.
+The pharmacy employed a total of nine dispensers and two medicines counter assistants (MCAs).